thbrown/softball-scorer/gcp/README.md

 2. Click Credentails
 3. Create new service account key
 4. Name it anything
+5. Choose 'Compute Admin' as the Role
-5. Choose JSON
+6. Choose JSON
-6. Click create.
+7. Click create.
 This will download a file.
-7. Rename it to cred.json.
-Put cred.json in this project's root directory.
+8. Rename it to cred.json.
+Put cred.json in this project's root directory on teh app server.
 This is a secret!
 Keep it out of source control.

 ### Configuration